JonnoB/PowerGridNetworking/README.md

 # Comments
 The package is designed to run on power networks represented by `igraph` object so ensure that this package is installed.

 The package is currently light on examples these will be added as development continues.
 Good example datasets to explore can be found at [Electricity Ten Year Statement (ETYS)](https://www.nationalgrideso.com/insights/electricity-ten-year-statement-etys) or [IEEE](https://icseg.iti.illinois.edu/power-cases/).
-A use case of this package can be found at [this repo](https://github.com/JonnoB/ProportionalLoading).
+A use case of this package can be found at [this repo](https://github.com/JonnoB/ProportionalLoading), which was used for the analysis in the article [Bourne et al. 2019](https://arxiv.org/abs/1907.12848).